No Match Found

-The CBAM proposal takes the form of an EU Regulation as opposed to a Directive.
-According to the European Commission, this instrument will ensure direct applicability of a number of provisions concerning goods imported in the Customs Union.
-In addition, an EU regulation requires uniform and consistent application and enforcement throughout the Union.
-In practical terms, the CBAM Regulation, if adopted, will be directly applicable and binding for all EU Member States as of 1 January 2023, i.e. no implementation of the CBAM would be required in the various EU Member States.
+The CBAM takes the form of an EU Regulation aimed to ensure direct applicability of a number of provisions concerning goods imported in the Customs Union.
+In addition, an EU regulation requires uniform and consistent application and enforcement throughout the Union’s Member States.
+In practical terms, the CBAM Regulation is directly applicable and binding for all EU Member States as of the entry into force on 1 October 2023, i.e. no local legislation of the CBAM is needed in the various EU Member States for it to apply.

 Article 192(1) of the Treaty on the Functioning of the European Union (‘TFEU’) serves as the legal basis of the CBAM proposal.
 In accordance with Articles 191 and 192(1) TFEU, the EU shall contribute to the pursuit, inter alia, of the following objectives: preserving, protecting and improving the quality of the environment, promoting measures at international level to deal with regional or worldwide environmental problems, and in particular combating climate change.

-The CBAM will be a levy calculated by reference to the Greenhouse gas emissions embedded in Cement, Electricity, Fertilisers, Iron and Steel, Aluminium (the exact goods currently in scope are listed in an Annex to the CBAM Regulation) as imported into the EU Customs Union.
+The CBAM is a levy calculated by reference to the Greenhouse gas emissions embedded in iron and steel, cement, fertilisers, aluminium, electricity and hydrogen, some precursors and a limited number of downstream products (the exact goods currently in scope are listed in an Annex to the CBAM Regulation) as imported into the EU Customs Union.

-Import of the goods in scope can only be done by a declarant authorised by the competent authority.
-The definition of the declarant is linked to the definition used in the EU customs legislation.
+Import of the goods in scope can only be done by a declarant authorised by either the national competent authority (based on the original proposal) or the CBAM authority (based on the negotiation position of the EU Parliament).

 In general, the import levy will be based on the actual emissions embedded in the imported goods.
 When actual emissions cannot be adequately determined, the embedded emissions may also be determined by reference to default values.
 Under the CBAM, similar as under the EU ETS system, a certificate per tonne CO2 emitted (‘CBAM certificate’) during the production of the goods in scope has to be surrendered.
 The CBAM certificates form their own pool of certificates, outside the EU ETS pool.
 The price of the CBAM certificates will be calculated as the average of the closing prices of all auctions of EU ETS allowances conducted in auctioning platforms during each calendar week.